NarwhalKid/school/README.md

    - be ready to alt+tab away if you have to
    - if youre using steam, turn on the settings i mentioned at the end
    - basically just dont be stupid

+## undoing everything
+ - uninstalling programs
+   - search "Add or remove programs" in the taskbar search bar and open it.
+   - from there uninstall any programs you may have had like firefox or discord
+ - removing files
+   - simply open wherever you saved your files/games in file explorer and delete the individual files or the whole folder.